 The Law of Conservation of Energy states that energy is neither created nor destroyed; it is only converted from one form to another.
-Energy falls into one of two categories- potential energy or kinetic energy.
+While there are many forms of energy, they all fall into one of two categories- potential energy or kinetic energy.
 Potential energy is stored energy, often related to the chemical structure, position, or shape of an object.
-Types of potential energy include chemical, elastic, and nuclear.
+There are many types of potential energy, including chemical, elastic, and nuclear.
 Kinetic energy is energy related to the motion of objects, particles, and waves.
 Types of kinetic energy include mechanical, thermal, and sound.
-When firing a cannon, we can identify many forms of energy as well as the conversions that occur between them.
+When firing a cannon, we can identify multiple forms of energy as well as the conversions that occur between them.

-Firing a cannon begins with inserting gunpowder into the tube.
+Firing a cannon begins with inserting gunpowder into the barrel.
 Gunpowder is composed of various substances, usually charcoal, saltpeter, and sulfur, which contain a high amount of chemical potential energy.
 This chemical energy is stored in the chemical bonds that exist between the atoms of the gunpowder.
-After the gunpowder, the cannonball is inserted into the tube (gravitational potential energy), and the gunpowder is ignited through the top of the cannon.
-When ignited, the chemical bonds in the gunpowder are broken in a series of chemical reactions.
+Next, a cannonball is inserted into the barrel (gravitational potential energy), and the gunpowder is ignited through the top of the cannon.
+When gunpowder is ignited, the chemical bonds within are broken in a series of chemical reactions.

 A chemical reaction, also called a chemical change, occurs when one or more substances change into completely different ones.
 Their identities can change because, during the chemical reaction, the atoms of the original substances are rearranged to form new ones.
-While it can appear that new materials appear from nothing or disappear completely, matter is neither created nor destroyed during a chemical reaction - just swapped around.
-It can be difficult to identify when a chemical reaction occurs, but there are three things to look for: a change in color, the formation of gas or bubbles, and the formation of a precipitate, which is a solid that forms when two liquid solutions combine.
+While it can seem that new materials appear from nothing or disappear completely, nothing is created nor destroyed during a chemical reaction -just reconfigured.
+It can be difficult to identify when a chemical reaction occurs, but there are three things to look for: changes in color, formation of gas or bubbles, and the formation of a precipitate, which is a solid that forms when two liquid solutions combine.

-When the gunpowder is ignited, and the chemical reactions occur, they produce a lot of heat energy, as well as nitrogen gas ( $N_2$ ) and carbon dioxide gas ( $CO_2$ ).
-The gases expand and create intense pressure within the cannon, propelling the cannonball forward with high kinetic energy.
+When the gunpowder is ignited and the chemical reactions occur, they produce a lot of heat energy, as well as nitrogen gas (N_2) and carbon dioxide gas (CO_2).
+The gases expand and create intense pressure within the cannon, which propels the cannonball forward with high kinetic energy.
 Additionally, some potential energy is also converted to sound energy, which we hear as a loud boom.